 Turning Fights into Conversations and Problems into Opportunities for Intimacy

-Comments by Past Participants about the Couples Workshop
+Comments by Past Participants:

-- The Sunday afternoon recovery conversation and the gentle, curious questions and supportive inquiring to expand on the experience was wonderful.
+- The Sunday afternoon recovery conversation and the gentle, curious questions and supportive inquiring to expand on the experience were wonderful.
 I loved the positive “reservoir of good will” building and the Recovery Conversations.

 - It was a huge beautiful turning point for both of us.